-Programming: Implement vm_bootstrap by allocating space for physmap and initializing the map, as described above.
+Programming: Implement vm_bootstrap by allocating space for physmap and initializing its space, as described above.

 We now have the map, and we have described how to implement allocation and freeing.
 One small issue we have to take care of is making sure that getppages and putppages work at boot time.
 We thus add a physmap_ready global variable that only gets set at the end of vm_bootstrap.
-If physmap_ready is not set, getppages should use ram_stealmem as it currently does, and putppages should do nothing.
+If the variable is not set, getppages should use ram_stealmem as it currently does, and putppages should do nothing.

-Programming: Add the logic described above to keep using the bump allocator before the bitmap allocator is set up.
+Programming: Add the logic to keep using the bump allocator before the main allocator is set up.